 Michael Galo combines his extensive experience with full dedication to your case.
 He will take the time to listen to your concerns and keep you informed throughout the process.

-Galo Law Firm can help you with all employment law matters.
-Give our San Antonio labor lawyers a call today to arrange a consultation at 210-361-8043.
+The Galo Law Firm can help you with all employment law matters.
+Contact our San Antonio labor lawyers a call today to arrange a no-cost consultation at 210-361-8043.

 Office open during these times and available via video conference or Skype if necessary.